 If you’re not sure if your Linode’s IP is still directly referenced by any of your DNS records, you can run

-nmap with the following options to check for possible references.
+the following options to check for possible references.

 nmap will try to resolve a set of common subdomains on your domain:

 A frequent source of accidental IP exposure is when your MX records directly reference your Linode.
 Other reasons for IP leakage include web crawler caching of older DNS records and the accidental broadcast of your IP from your services' request responses.